-Heading west with a JR Pass?
+Heading west with a JR Pass (watch video)?
 One of the most attractive areas for tourists traveling across Japan is Hiroshima.
 A place of scenic beauty and a macabre past.
 We have selected the top ten sights in Hiroshima, so you can plan your perfect trip to Japan:

 10. Sandan-kyo Valley